willgrigg/majestic-lime-89e69/src/pages/products/earrings2.md

 id: '2'
 title: Pre-Order Koray Earrings
 description: >-
   Pre-Order for Koray Earrings.
-I"Koray" Turkish meaning ember moon, these earrings are handburned with the phases of the moon and put together to dangle beautifully.
+Items "Koray" Turkish meaning ember moon, these earrings are handburned with the phases of the moon and put together to dangle beautifully.
 Made with poplar wood and  iron earring hooks.
 price: '25'